 Health Benefits of Lavender

-Anxiety and Stress: There are a number of methods to use lavender to soothe anxiety and stress.
-The natural organic compounds in the leaves and flowers of lavender can be ground between the fingers and then rubbed into the temples.
-This topical application can soothe the body and mind, relieving anxious thoughts and balancing out mood.
-Aside from this topical application of the flowers themselves, you can also brew lavender tea and achieve much the same effect.
-The antioxidant components of lavender can impact the endocrine system of the body to lower the levels of stress hormones in the body.
+According to research in the journal Progress in Neuro-Psychopharmacology and Biological Psychiatry, there are a number of methods of using lavender to soothe anxiety and stress.
+The natural organic compounds in its leaves and flowers can be ground between the fingers and then rubbed onto the temples.
+This topical application can soothe the body and mind by relieving anxious thoughts and balancing the mood.
+Apart from this topical application, you can also brew lavender tea and achieve much the same effect.
+The antioxidant components in it can impact the endocrine system to lower the levels of stress hormones in the body.

-Sleep Issues: If you regularly struggle with insomnia, apnea, or restless sleep patterns, it can seriously impact your life.
+If you regularly struggle with insomnia, apnea or restless sleep patterns, it can negatively impact your life, as suggested by a research published in The Journal of Alternative and Complementary Medicine.
 By brewing a few lavender flowers in hot water, you can steep a wonderful tea that has been used to induce sleep and relaxation for thousands of years.
-This is closely linked to the flower’s impact on the nervous system, and can also help to clear your mind of negative thoughts or clutter.
-It is commonly combined with meditation techniques, either in essential oil or aromatherapy form.
+This is closely linked to the flower’s impact on the nervous system, and can also help clear your mind of negative thoughts.
+It is commonly used in meditation techniques and its essential oils are used in aromatherapy.

-Anti-Inflammatory Qualities: Everyone is looking for a reliable way to relax the body and mind, and lavender takes care of both.
-If you add flowers to your bathwater and take a nice long soak, the anti-inflammatory components of lavender can help to reduce inflammation throughout the body and easy hurting muscles.
-The anti-inflammatory and antioxidant properties of lavender are quite potent, and this is one of the most trusted applications of lavender flowers.
+Everyone is looking for a reliable way to relax the body and mind, and lavender takes care of both.
+If you add these flowers to your bathwater and take a nice long soak, the anti-inflammatory components can help in reducing the inflammation, according to research published in Phytochemicals in the University of Trieste, Italy.
+The antioxidant properties of lavender are also quite potent and it is one of the most trusted applications of its flowers.

-Skin Care: An easy, mobile way to always take care of your skin is to fill a spray bottle with lavender flowers.
-When your skin is feeling dry or irritated, simply spray some of the infused water on the area and enjoy the quick relief that it can provide.
-This can also work for chronic conditions, like psoriasis, eczema, and even acne.
+An easy, mobile way to always care for your skin is to fill a spray bottle with lavender flowers.
+When your skin is feeling dry or irritated, simply spray some of the infused water on the area, and enjoy quick relief.
+This can also work for chronic conditions like psoriasis, eczema, and acne.

-Antiseptic Ability: Although many people turn to lavender to relaxation and aromatherapeutic applications, its effect on infection is impressive, to say the least.
-Many people apply crushed lavender leaves on wounds and injuries to promote not only quick healing of the wounds, but also to prevent the development of infections at those sites.
-This has been a popular use for lavender since antiquity.
+Although many people turn to lavender for relaxation and aromatherapeutic applications, its effect on treating infection is impressive, to say the least.
+Many people apply crushed leaves on wounds and injuries for speedier healing of wounds as well as to prevent the development of infections on them.

-Hair Health: If you suffer from hair loss or any other condition that affects the quality and health of your hair, seek out a lavender-based shampoo.
-However, some of those organic cosmetic products can be quite expensive, while others may claim to be derived from lavender and still contain harsh chemicals.
-One of the best options is to steep lavender flowers as though you are brewing tea and then apply that mixture to your hair.
-It will function as an effective shampoo and significantly boost the health of your follicle beds and hair.
+If you suffer from hair loss or any other condition that affects the quality of your locks, seek out lavender-based shampoos.
+Be aware that some of the organic cosmetic products can be quite expensive, while others which claim to be derived from it may still contain harsh chemicals.
+You can steep lavender flowers like a tea and then apply the mixture to your hair.
+This will function as an effective shampoo and significantly boost the health of your follicle beds and hair.

-Heart Issues: The relaxing qualities of lavender, which come from its organic compounds and antioxidants, also help the heart by reducing blood pressure and easing the tension of blood vessels.
-This can prevent atherosclerosis and other cardiovascular issues, thereby lowering your risk of strokes and heart attacks.
+The relaxing qualities of lavender, which come from its organic compounds and antioxidants, also help the heart by reducing blood pressure and easing the tension on blood vessels.
+This can prevent atherosclerosis and other cardiovascular problems, thereby lowering the risk of stroke and heart attack.

-Bloating and Digestive Issues: The polyphenols found in lavender have a wide range of effects on the body, including anti-aging impacts, but it can also help prevent the development of harmful bacteria in the gut.
-Essentially, this will prevent the accumulation of gas in the gut from the emissions of those bacteria.
+The polyphenols found in lavender have a wide range of effects on the body.
+It can prevent the development of harmful bacteria and the accumulation of gas in the gut, as per herbal medicine expert and practitioner Paul Michael, Herbal and Endobiogenic Medicine, GAPS Practitioner.
 This will ease stomach discomfort, reduce bloating, and eliminate cramping.
-Either chewing on lavender leaves or drinking a lavender tea can be effective in this way.
+Chewing on its leaves or drinking its tea can be effective too.

-A Final Word of Warning: Although not commonly considered an allergenic substance, if you are susceptible from allergens in the mint family, you could experience negative side effects from lavender as well.
-These are usually mild in nature and include headaches, constipation, and increased appetite, while topical application can cause mild irritation and redness.
+Word of Caution: Although, not commonly considered an allergenic substance, if you are susceptible to allergens in the mint family, you could experience negative side effects from using lavender as well.
+These are usually mild in nature and include constipation, headache, and increased appetite, while the topical application can cause irritation and redness.